mil-tokyo/SEG_HumanEvaluationReasons/README.md

 # SEG_HumanEvaluationReasons

-This is the appendix file for "Toward a Better Story End: Collecting Human Evaluation with Reasons".
+This is the appendix file of "Toward a Better Story End: Collecting Human Evaluation with Reasons" by Yusuke Mori, Hiroaki Yamane, Yusuke Mukuta and Tatsuya Harada (INLG 2019).

 ## Contents
 It includes the following item.